Valdimus/Maat/README.md

 ## TODO

 * Clearify the api and architecture of the project
-* Add more test on the loadbalancer
+* Add more test on the loadbalancer and other core class
 * Create a locakable website for the loadbalancer
+    * Finish the home page
+    * Developp the Users page (list all user and their processes on the host)
+    * Finish the monitoring page (Add backend and number of users on it + requests)